1950 Assam–Tibet earthquake: Earthquake

 Aftershocks were numerous; many of them were of magnitude 6 and over and well enough recorded at distant stations for reasonably good epicentre location.
-From such data the Indian Seismological Service established an enormous geographical spread of this activity, from about 90 deg to 97 deg east longitude, with the epicentre of the great earthquake near the eastern margin.
+The aftershock epicenters covered a very large area over the Abor and Mishmi Hills of about 30,000 km2, which matches well with the area of maximum shaking as determined from the location of landslides from satellite imagery.
+This is interpreted to define the rupture area.